 6. Understand How Moving Cross Country Works

 Moving to a different state is a bit different than moving locally.
 You’ll need to know what to expect so that you aren’t taken by surprise when receiving information from your moving company.
 Delivery spreads are common practice, which outlines a period of days in which your items will be delivered to their destination.

 Why do moving companies have spread dates?
-The reason for this system is because movers often transport the belongings of multiple households to cut down on expenses and speed up the delivery process.
+The reason for this system is that movers often transport the belongings of multiple households to cut down on expenses and speed up the delivery process.
 You may be able to set a loading date, but there are various other factors that affect when your items will be delivered.